 - Or check out the best ways to use regular buses to explore some of the cities best inner suburbs.

-- We have also covered the best ferry rides for visitors
+- We have also covered the best ferry rides for a day out in Sydney

 Tip 2- Book a Sydney Greeter and get a local view of the city.

 You can read more about the service here.
-For best success request your greet 3-4 weeks in advance.
-Sadly not every request can be met in peak periods, but we do have over 60 volunteers, so we do our best.
+For best success, request your greet 3-4 weeks in advance.
+Sadly not every request can be met in peak periods, but we have over 50 volunteers, so we do our best.